semgrep/semgrep-docs/docs/semgrep-supply-chain/dependency-search.md

 Semgrep is capable of generating dependency graphs for:

-- Java projects **without lockfiles** if they're built using Maven or Gradle with the help of the Gradle Wrapper; ensure that the environment where you run Semgrep has the necessary dependencies required to build your project, such as Java and Maven, installed
+- Java projects **without lockfiles** if they're built using Maven or Gradle with the help of the Gradle Wrapper.
+Ensure that the environment where you run Semgrep has installed the necessary dependencies, such as Java and Maven, that are required to build your project
 - Java projects that include a `maven_dep_tree.txt` file.

 Dependency graphs are available once you've updated your Semgrep deployment to use the `--allow-local-builds` flag when initiating the scan: